-Prescription drugs cost patients plenty, but the most expensive among them can be as much per year as a car (an average $35,411, according to automotive site Kelley Blue Book).
+Prescription drugs cost patients plenty, but the most expensive among them can be as much per year as a car (an average of $30,000 a year for older adults using brand name prescription drugs according to AARP).
 In some cases, health insurance won't even help with the cost.
 Single-payer health care in other countries puts a greater burden on U.S. consumers and insurers, and research and development costs help drive up drug prices.
 But so does a lack of competition, generic or otherwise, and advertising expenses of more than $5 billion a year, which is why you should never let glossy ads guide your medication.
-With help from GoodRx, we found 16 drugs that cost patients as much as they'd pay for cars, trucks or SUVs outright.
+With help from GoodRx, we found 18 drugs that cost patients as much as they'd pay for cars, trucks or SUVs outright.